 Is there an accessible route around the garden?

-All the paths are level and smooth in the garden and are accessible by wheelchair/motorised scooter/buggies.
-There are regular benches around the garden for anyone wanting to rest.
+All the paths are level and smooth in the garden and are accessible by wheelchairs/motorised scooter/buggies.
+There are benches dotted around the garden for anyone wanting to rest.
 If you have a specific access need, please tell someone reception or the garden kiosk.

 Where does the trail take place?

-The trail is around the garden.
+The trail takes place around the garden.
 Normal admission applies.